pforret/blog.splashing/_topic/music/trombone.md

 ---
 # trombone

 The trombone  is a musical instrument in the brass family.
 As with all brass instruments, sound is produced when the player's vibrating lips cause the air  column inside the instrument to vibrate.
-Most brass instruments use valves to alter the pitch, but trombones have a telescoping slide mechanism instead.
-Many modern trombone models also have a valve attachment which lowers the pitch of the instrument.
-Variants such as the valve trombone and superbone have three valves similar to those on the trumpet.
+Nearly all trombones use a telescoping slide mechanism to alter the pitch instead of the valves  used by other brass instruments.
+The valve trombone is an exception, using three valves similar to those on a trumpet, and the  superbone has valves and a slide.

 ## Unsplash photos